Methods

 Socioeconomic classifications in this report are based on the ABS Index of Relative Socio-economic Disadvantage (IRSD).
 Geographic areas are assigned a score based on social and economic characteristics of that area, such as income, educational attainment, public sector housing, unemployment and jobs in low-skill occupations.
 The IRSD relates to the average disadvantage of all people living in a geographical area.
 It cannot be presumed to apply to all individuals living in the area.

-For the analyses in this report, the population is divided into 5 socioeconomic groups, with roughly equal populations (each around 20% of the total), based on the level of disadvantage of the statistical local area of their usual residence.
-The first group includes the 20% of areas with the highest levels of relative disadvantage (referred to as Group 1, most disadvantaged), while the last group includes the 20% of areas with the lowest levels of relative disadvantage (referred to as Group 5, least disadvantaged).
+For the analyses in this report, the population is divided into 5 socioeconomic areas, with roughly equal populations (each around 20% of the total), based on the level of disadvantage of the statistical local area of their usual residence.
+The first group includes the 20% of areas with the highest levels of relative disadvantage (referred to as Group 1, lowest or most disadvantaged), while the last group includes the 20% of areas with the lowest levels of relative disadvantage (referred to as Group 5, highest or least disadvantaged).

 The IRSD values used in this report are based on the 2021 Census.